kinjal-mitra/kasparro-agentic-kinjal-mitra/README.md

 - **ContentLogicAgent**
   Extracts structured, category-specific factual context from product data.

+- **Comparison Agent**
+  Compares the given product and a fictitious product using a LLM.

 - **AnswerGenerationAgent**
   Uses the LLM to generate a **unique answer per question**, grounded strictly in provided data.